 1.11 Experiences In Projects Implementation:

 a) From 2003 to date PADI has constructed 73 improved traditional water wells in Songea Municipality in three peripheral wards and 8 bore holes in 8 schools.
 In total the project is benefiting more than 17,000 people including school children.
 The project was funded by Run for Africa from USA, Peace Corps, Help Age International and Blue Planet Run Foundation (BPRF).
 Through the project, school children were able to access safe and clean water, saved time at the same time start vegetable gardening which is now flourishing production around the schools, managed to establish and plant trees and flowers around schools and other sources of water.
-Water has made the construction of school buildings easier compared to the time when there was no water at the schools, (costing over tsh.
+Water has made the construction of school buildings easier compared to the time when there was no water at the schools, (costing over tsh.80 million)

 b) From May 2012 to Sept.2013 PADI is implementing a project known as ‘’Reducing New HIV infection among MARPS’’ funded by FHI360 valuing about Tsh.106 million Peramiho-Mbinga road.

 c) Reentry(Dec.2012/2013) PADI has signed a contract with Johns Hope kings University (JHU) to implement COMIT (malaria program in Ruvuma-Songea Municipality) a project Valuing Tsh.23 Million (USAID funded project)

 d) From May 2013 to September 2013 PADI is implementing PAMOJA TUWALEE project in Namtumbo district financed by PACT Country Office Valuing Tsh.59, 154,000 (USAID funded project)